Brooklyn-Style/Magic_Roll/README.md

 ### <ins>Design:

 Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a starting point, I experimented with everything except for `H` and the vowels.
-I liked the inrolls but wanted to fix the issues i had with it, namely, the `PNB` pinky and the vowel hand outrolls.

-The more I used the layout, the mor
+I wanted to make a layout tailored to my preferences so that I could stop layout hopping and searching for something better.
+Hyperroll's inrolls were nice but it had some things I didn't like, namely the `PNB` pinky, vowel hand outrolls, and `LD` LSB.
+The more I used the layout, the more my preferences developed

 My goal was to make a layout with as few compromises as possible.
 I was still new to alt layouts so it took me a while to figure out my preferences but wasn't sure what those were, as I was still new to alt layouts